-- 8.1.2 Dynamic tests - 8.1.2.1 The lower legform impactor shall meet the requirements specified in paragraph 8.1.2.2 when tested as specified in paragraph 8.1.2.4.

-The stabilised temperature of the impactor during certification shall be $20^\circ \pm 2^\circ$ C.
+- 8.1.2.
+Dynamic tests - 8.1.2.1.
+The lower legform impactor shall meet the requirements specified in paragraph 8.1.2.2. when tested as specified in paragraph 8.1.2.4. - 8.1.2.2.
+The stabilized stabilised temperature of the impactor during certification shall be $20^{\circ} \pm 2^{\circ}$ -C. - $\frac{8.1.2.2.1}{\text{The relative humidity of a controlled storage area where all test impactors are stored shall be 40% ±30% after a stabilised period of at least four hours prior to impactor removal for calibration.}$

+8.1.2.2.1.
+Each calibration shall be completed within two hours of when the impactor to be calibrated is removed from the controlled storage area.

+8.1.2.2.1.
+Relative humidity and temperature of the calibration area shall be measured at the time of the calibration, and recorded in the calibration report.

-8.1.2.2 When the impactor is impacted by a linearly guided certification impactor, as specified in paragraph 8.1.2.4, the maximum upper tibia acceleration shall be not less than 120 g and not more than 250 g.
+8.1.2.23.
+When the impactor is impacted by a linearly guided certification impactor, as specified in paragraph 8.1.2.4., the maximum upper tibia acceleration shall be not less than 120 g and not more than 250 g.
 The maximum bending angle shall be not less than 6.2° and not more than 8.2°.
 The maximum shearing displacement shall be not less than 3.5 mm and not more than 6.0 mm.

-For all these values the readings used shall be from the initial impact with the certification impactor and not from the arresting phase.
+For all these values, the readings used shall be from the initial impact with the certification impactor and not from the arresting phase.
 Any system used to arrest the impactor or certification impactor shall be so arranged that the arresting phase does not overlap in time with the initial impact.
 The arresting system shall not cause the transducer outputs to exceed the specified CAC.

-- 8.1.2.3 The instrumentation response value CFC, as defined in ISO 6487:2000, shall be 180 for all transducers.
-The CAC response values, as defined in ISO 6487:2000, shall be 50° for the knee bending angle, 10 mm for the shearing displacement and 500 g for the acceleration.
-This does not require that the impactor itself be able to physically bend and shear to these angles and displacements. - 8.1.2.4 Test procedure - 8.1.2.4.1 The impactor, including foam covering and skin, shall be suspended horizontally by three wire ropes of 1.5 ± 0.2 mm diameter and of 2.0 m minimum length, as shown in Figure 24.
-It shall be suspended with its longitudinal axis horizontal, with a tolerance of $\pm 0.5^{\circ}$, and perpendicular to the direction of the certification impactor motion, with a tolerance of $\pm 2^{\circ}$.
-The impactor shall have the intended orientation about its longitudinal axis, for the correct operation of its knee joint, with a tolerance of $\pm 2^{\circ}$.
-The impactor must meet the requirements of paragraph 6.3.1.1, with the attachment bracket(s) for the wire ropes fitted. - 8.1.2.4.2 The certification impactor shall have a mass of 9.0 ± 0.05 kg, this mass includes those propulsion and guidance components which are effectively part of the impactor during impact.
+- 8.1.2.34.
+The instrumentation response value CFC, as defined in ISO 6487:20002002, shall be 180 for all transducers.
+The CAC response values, as defined in ISO 6487:20002002, shall be 50° for the knee bending angle, 10 mm for the shearing displacement and 500 g for the acceleration.
+This does not require that the impactor itself be able to physically bend and shear to these angles and displacements. - 8.1.2.45.
+Test procedure - 8.1.2.45.1.
+The impactor, including foam covering and skin, shall be suspended horizontally by three wire ropes of 1.5-±-0.2-mm diameter and of 2-000 mm minimum length, as shown in Figure 24.
+It shall be suspended with its longitudinal axis horizontal, with a tolerance of ± 0.5°, and perpendicular to the direction of the certification impactor motion, with a tolerance of ± 2°.
+The impactor shall have the intended orientation about its longitudinal axis, for the correct operation of its knee joint, with a tolerance of ± 2°.
+The impactor must meet the requirements of paragraph 6.3.1.1., with the attachment bracket(s) for the wire ropes fitted. - 8.1.2.45.2.
+The certification impactor shall have a mass of 9.0 ± 0.05 kg, this mass includes those propulsion and guidance components which are effectively part of the impactor during impact.
 The dimensions of the face of the certification impactor shall be as specified in Figure 25.
 The face of the certification impactor shall be made of aluminium, with an outer surface finish of better than 2.0 micrometers.